FlorianRoudaut/PaymentGateway-TDD/README.md

 Everything is written in .Net Core 3.0, using ASP.Net for the web service part.

 The project can run on a Standalone mode on Linux, or on Docker on Linux.
-Detailed instructions are found in the page How to run.md
+Detailed instructions are found in the page HowToRun.md

 ## Scalability
 The service component is stateless (excluding the db part), so if the usage of the service increases, it is possible to launch multiple instances of the gateway service and segregate users on the different services either using a load balancer or using sharding.